The Brookings Institution values our visitors' private information and understands the need for security and trust surrounding such information.

 Information Collection & Use

-In order to use certain parts of The Brookings Institution website, you may need to first complete a registration form to create a user name and/or password.
+In order to use The Brookings Institution's web and mobile properties, you may need to first complete a registration form to create a user name and/or password.
 During registration you may be required to give contact information.
 We may use this information to contact you about the services on our site in which you have expressed interest.
+You may, however, visit our site anonymously.

 If you purchase a product or service, or choose to make a donation, we request certain personally identifiable information from you on our order forms.
-We encrypt this information using Secure Sockets Layer technology (SSL) and digital certificates from Verisign, Inc.
+We encrypt this information using Secure Sockets Layer technology (SSL).

 We use this information for billing purposes and to fill your orders.
 If we have trouble processing an order, we will use this information to contact you.